Diagnosis and Evaluation

 - Stress test

-The last of these, the echocardiogram (or Echo) is perhaps the most informative of the tests in terms of diagnosing heart failure.
+The last of these, the echocardiogram (or Echo), is perhaps the most informative of the tests in terms of diagnosing heart failure.
 An echo is a sort of picture of the heart taken with high-frequency sound waves (ultrasound) delivered through a hand-held wand placed on your chest.
-The resulting picture is a graphic depiction of the heart’s actual movements healthcare providers can use to visualize the heart’s valves and chambers.
+The resulting picture is a graphic depiction of the heart’s actual movements that healthcare providers can use to visualize the heart’s valves and chambers.
 Findings can help them to evaluate anatomical condition of the heart and it’s various structures, but among the most important measures of an echocardiogram is an evaluation of the heart’s pumping capacity.

 The chambers of your heart fill and empty with each beat.
 The right ventricle pumps to supply the arteries of the lungs, and the left ventricle pumps to supply the rest of the body.
 An echocardiogram can reveal how much of the blood that fills the ventricles is pumped out with each beat.
 This measure is known as the ejection fraction or EF.
 In so called “systolic” heart failure, it is the ejection fraction of the left ventricle (LVEF) that means the most.